 With the doctorate finished and five novels under her belt, Barbara began to be available for speaking engagements.
 Based on a play she’d written and seen produced in 2014, she moved into the mystery genre with Long Lost Family in 2018.
 It was followed by Long Lost Promise in 2019.
 She plans to add several more to this series: Long Lost Justice, Long Lost Sanity, and Long Lost Innocence.
 These are her most popular books—everyone likes a good mystery with well-drawn characters.

 When she is not writing fiction and inspirational or theological works, Barbara Tucker is writing academic works.
-She researches the basic communication course, adult learning, higher education, and interpersonal relationships.
+She researches the basic communication course, adult learning, higher education, High Impact Practices in education, and interpersonal relationships.
 Through a grant, she and colleagues produced a free, open resources public speaking book that is used on every continent except Antarctica: Exploring Public Speaking.
+It is now in edition 4.1.
 “Dr. Tucker” is a department chair and leader in faculty professional development on her campus.
-She was recently in competition for the University System of Georgia Board of Regents Award in Excellence in Scholarship of Teaching and Learning.
+She was recently in competition for the University System of Georgia Board of Regents Award in Excellence in Scholarship of Teaching and Learning (which she was not chosen for, but that's all right.)

 About fiction, Barbara says, “Storytelling is central to what makes us human.
 We crave stories but we also inherently know a good story when we hear it.
 It has truth—not just what theorists call verisimilitude, although for me personally that’s important.
 But truth can come through a story about beings on another planet that doesn’t seem like our own.
 We know when the story is true and good (not moralistic) and honest and well told.
 That’s what I want to achieve.
 I’m not John LeCarre or Cormac McCarthy.
 I can’t write about British spies or young cowboys or serial killers.
 I can write about ordinary people who turn out to be extraordinary and who have extraordinary stories.
 I write about families, mostly, because we all live in families and, whether we like it, our families determine so much of who we are, and the more we recognize that we can take what is good and move forward from the not-so-good.”